 Some steps are so important that there is a significant risk that the entire opportunity will go up in smoke if it is not handled correctly.
-World class sales organizations specifically identify these crucial steps in their sales process and they call them by a name like ‘Major Interaction.’
-To access emerging best practices for Sales Process design, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Sales Process phase on pages 279 – 281 of the workbook.
+World class sales organizations specifically identify these crucial steps in their sales process and they call them by a name like ‘Major Interaction’.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Does your sales process make a distinction between the ordinary steps of the sale and the extraordinary ones?
 Why does this make a difference?
 In the B2B selling environment, here’s what you need to know.
 The characteristics of a Major Interaction (MI) include:

 In Stage 1 of most sales processes there are two critical major interactions that happen when the sales team first meets with the Influencer or Decision Maker, and later when the sales rep gains agreement with the buyer on the next steps of the buying process.
 If either one of these two interactions are executed poorly, the deal will die right here in Stage 1.
 Many deals never progress beyond Stage 1 precisely because the activities were not recognized as Major Interactions.
 The event is then poorly planned as the sales rep wings it, and the result is a failure to help the customer advance to the exit criteria for the stage.

 Coach to Improve Deal Survival